Fort Leonard Wood: Transportation

 Major attractions along U.S. Route 66 include the Old Stagecoach Stop in downtown Waynesville, which is now a museum but began as a tavern and boarding house and is the oldest standing structure in the county.
 It was used as a Civil War hospital for Union troops who were garrisoned above the city in Fort Wayne, which was demolished after the war.
 The Old Courthouse Museum in downtown Waynesville is near the Old Stagecoach Stop.
 Three bridges cross the Gasconade River at Devil's Elbow—the modern Interstate 44 bridge, the later U.S. Route 66 alignment on Highway Z that was made possible by the Hooker Cut through a steep hillside, and the original U.S. Route 66 alignment on Teardrop Road that includes a historic bridge that is in the process of renovation.
 The Elbow Inn is a biker bar that is a frequent stop on the original U.S. Route 66 alignment.

 Fort Leonard Wood also has its own post utility railway connecting to the national railway system.
 The rail system is operated by a contractor, Base Services, Inc., primarily carrying heavy equipment in support of the training center.
 Consisting of 27 miles of track, 18 of which connect the post with BNSF Railway at Bundy Junction, its operations are conducted from Monday through Friday, 0800 to 1600.
 The system uses two EMD GP10 locomotives numbered USA 4606 and USA 4607 and one GP40-2 numbered USA 4654.
 Previous motive power consisted of USA 2002 and USA 2024, EMD SW8 locomotives built in 1951 that had been used by army railway operating battalions in the Korean War.
 The post also had two GE 80-ton centercab locomotives for on-post switching.

 Most of the main line between the post and Bundy Junction has a grade 1.5% grade, and in some places it reaches 3%.
 The grade is so steep that only 20 cars can be pulled at a time up or down the mainline.
 The line has four sidings used for storing rail cars.
 At one time the line had centralized traffic control (CTC) signals, but today the signals and CTC equipment are long gone.

 At one time, Fort Leonard Wood featured a busy rail operation.
-Not only did it receive vehicles and containers by rail, but also boxcars full of goods and equipment, coal for the base power plant, propane for various functions around post, and even diesel fuel for vehicles.
+Not only did it receive vehicles and containers by rail, but also boxcars full of goods and equipment, coal for the post power plant, propane for various functions around post, and even diesel fuel for vehicles.

 Today all that remains are half a dozen tracks with loading ramps on the ends, located in a warehouse area.
 In addition, there is a small staging yard next to the warehouses, an engine house and a small wye.
 The engine house was extended so that both locomotives can fit inside.